Chapter 08

 Seasonal Timing and Market Cyclicality

-• List in late winter or early spring to capture peak qualified buyer activity
+• Peak Activity: List in late winter or early spring to capture peak qualified buyer activity.

-• Plan for a summer close — it is not unusual for a well-priced Carova property to go under contract in March–April and close in June–July
+• Summer Close: Plan for a summer close — it is not unusual for a well-priced Carova property to go under contract in March–April and close in June–July.

-• Do not list in fall expecting a fast close unless pricing aggressively or the documentation file is exceptionally strong
+• Fall Warning: Do not list in fall expecting a fast close unless pricing aggressively or the documentation file is exceptionally strong.

 The Long-Term Structural Pricing Thesis